 Queensland Business History Award recipient announced

-State Librarian Janette Wright said the Queensland Business History Award, presented by State Library of Queensland, Queensland Library Foundation and QUT Business School as part of the Queensland Business Leaders Hall of Fame partnership, recognises leadership in collecting, preserving and sharing business history.
+The Queensland Business History Award – offered by the State Library of Queensland (SLQ), Queensland Library Foundation and QUT Business School as part of the Queensland Business Leaders Hall of Fame partnership – recognises leadership in collecting, preserving and sharing business history.

-“This annual award promotes the importance of good record keeping and preservation and acknowledges companies that protect and promote their corporate history and heritage collections,” Ms Wright said.
+“This annual award celebrates the importance of good record keeping and preservation and acknowledges companies that protect and promote their corporate history and heritage collections as part of Queensland’s memory,” Ms Enoch said.

 For more information on the award and the Queensland Business Leaders Hall of Fame visit www.halloffame.slq.qld.gov.au

 Kate Allen, SLQ Communications

 Discover an eclectic range of books, gifts, reproduction prints and more at the Library Shop.